-In relation to the happy-go-lucky nations of the

-Mediterranean, Swedes define themselves as grey and boring, obsessed with order, punctuality and the control of emotions, characterized by a total lack of spontaneity and esprit-de-vie.
+In relation to the happy-go-lucky nations of the Mediterranean, Swedes define themselves as grey and boring, obsessed with order, punctuality and the control of emotions, characterized by a total lack of spontaneity and espritde-vie.
 If the comparison is made in relation to Finns or Russians, other qualities are stressed, because these Northern neighbours are often stereotyped as even greyer and more boring: they even make the Swedes look a little bohemian.
-On the whole there is an interesting metaphor of North and South in national self-representation: one's own identity is contrasted with those who are more Southern and easy-going (but less dependable) and those who are Northerners and less easy-going than one's fellow countrymen.
+On the whole there is an interesting metaphor of North and South in national selfrepresentation: one's own identity is contrasted with those who are more Southern and easy-going (but less dependable) and those who are Northerners and less easy-going than one's fellow countrymen.
 There seems to be a tendency in many settings to produce an image which is based upon an idea of the golden mean.
-"We English are not as warm and hot-tempered as the French or the Spaniards, but more dependable and efficient; on the other hand, we are not as rigid or controlled as the Germans or the Scandinavians."5 Ideas about emotional control or lack of it seem very central in these kinds of stereotypes, where North and South often stand for the cultural opposition of cold and warm.
-Another striking feature of these stereotypes is their gender bias.
-Although das Vaterland is usually symbolized by a national mother -Britannia, Marianne, Mother Denmark and Mother Svea (of Sweden) - the typical Swede, Dane or German is usually a man.
+"We English are not as warm and hottempered as the French or the Spaniards, but more dependable and efficient; on the other hand, we are not as rigid or controlled as the Germans or the Scandinavians."4 Ideas about emotional control or lack of it seem very central in these kinds of stereotypes, where north and south often stands for the cultural opposition of cold and warm.
+Another striking feature of these stereotypes are their gender bias.
+Although das Vaterland is usually symbolized by a national mother - Britannia, Marianne, Mother Denmark and Mother Svea (of Sweden) - the typical Swede, Dane or German is usually a man.

-But national stereotypes also reflect changing geopolitical conditions, as for example in the altered ways in which Hungarians have viewed the Austrians, from the period of Habsburgian dominance to the contemporary situation, or the manners in which Danes have defined Swedes over the last century (and vice-versa).
-There is always an element of underdog-topdog argumentation in the ways national pride or national identity are expressed in relation to neighbourhood nations, be they defined as Big Brothers or Little Sisters.6 a sense of belonging and loyalty to the national project, but this identity also has to be marketed to the outside world as a national otherness.
+But national stereotypes also reflect changing geopolitical conditions, as for example in the altered ways in which Hungarians have viewed the Austrians, from the period of Habsburgian dominance to the contemporary situation, or the manners in which Danes have defined Swedes over the last century (and viceversa).
+There is always an element of underdog-topdog argumentation in the ways national pride or national identity are expressed in relation to neighbourhood nations, be they defined as Big Brothers or Little Sisters.5

+To conclude, one may argue that the construction of national identity is a task which calls for internal and external communication.
+In order to create a symbolic community, identity markers have to be created within the national arena in order to achieve a sense of belonging and loyalty to the national project, but this identity also has to be marketed to the outside world as a national otherness.
 Such projects of self-presentation and self-definition can be analysed in many cultural arenas during the nineteenth and twentieth centuries.
 (An example of the latter is the big world exhibitions from 1851 and onwards, where nations have peddled their self-images; cf. the discussion in Benedict 1983, Rydell 1984 and Smeds 1983.)